 Coming soon to the USA!
 While our services may not be available yet, sign up now to stay in the loop as we bring our innovative crypto solutions to America.

-In the years that followed, numerous other cryptocurrencies were created, including Ethereum, Litecoin, and Ripple, and many others.
-Each of these currencies have their own unique features and use cases, but they all share the core principle of decentralization and use blockchain technology to verify transactions.
+Each of these cryptocurrencies has their own unique features and use cases.
+But they all share the core principle of decentralization and use blockchain technology to verify transactions.

 Altcoins, or alternative cryptocurrencies, are any cryptocurrency other than Bitcoin.
 While Bitcoin is still the most well-known and widely used cryptocurrency, there are thousands of other cryptocurrencies that have emerged since its creation in 2009.